-To graduate, students must successfully satisfy all academic (60 credits) and clinical (400 total hours; 25 hours of which are observational and up to 50 hours can be obtained at the undergraduate level), and mandatory workshops as determined by the CSD Program to graduate.
-In addition, students must pass a Comprehensive Examination in the Spring semester of their second year.
+To graduate, students must successfully satisfy all academic (60 credits) and clinical (400 total hours; 25 hours of which are observational and up to 50 hours can be obtained at the undergraduate level), and mandatory workshops as determined by the CSD program to graduate.
+In addition, students must pass a Comprehensive Examination in the spring semester of their second year.
 To ensure all academic requirements and credits are met, as well as Core Functions, CSD academic advisors will review students' transcripts at the end of each semester and at the beginning of their last semester.
-The Director of the Speech, Language, and Hearing Center, Clinical Externship Manager, and Supervisors will monitor and ensure that students receive the required total hours to meet compliance.
+The director of the Speech, Language, and Hearing Center, clinical externship manager, and supervisors will monitor and ensure that students receive the required total hours to meet compliance.
+A full-time student in good standing is expected to complete the program in its entirety in 5 semesters.